dentarg/auth0-blog/_posts/2018-04-02-security-risk-20-plus-billion-iot-devices-by-2020.markdown

 Eventually, all three guys plead guilty, facing up to five years in prison, $250,000 each in fines, and five years of supervised release.

-When Netlab 360 stopped tracking MIrai last summer, [2.7 million devices had been influenced in less than a year](https://www.darkreading.com/perimeter/iot-botnets-by-the-numbers/d/d-id/1330924?image_number=5).
+When Netlab 360 stopped tracking Mirai last summer, [2.7 million devices had been influenced in less than a year](https://www.darkreading.com/perimeter/iot-botnets-by-the-numbers/d/d-id/1330924?image_number=5).

 ## Billions of Devices at Risk